 Managing your child's anxiety about attending school

-Some children experience periods of mild to severe anxiety when they are intially separated from their parents at school drop-off.
+Some young people experience periods of mild to severe anxiety when they are intially separated from their parents at school drop-off.
 This can happen when children first begin a school year or at anytime throughout the school year.
 It typically occurs when the child has had stressful disruptions or changes in their life.
 The anxiety frequently manifests as a refusal to attend school, and displays of extreme fear and distress if the parent attempts to insist the child should attend.
 If you are struggling to manage to get your child to stay in school it is advisable to seek help from a child/adolescent clinical psychologist as soon as possible to avoid further school absences.

 What to do while you wait for professional help